 The Commission will propose new legislation where needed, particularly to clarify the role that online service providers can play to protect children.
 An interim Regulation to ensure that providers of online communications services can continue their voluntary practices to detect and report child sexual abuse online and remove child sexual abuse material was adopted in 2021.

-Based on the Regulation, online service providers must communicate to the Commission the names of organisations acting in the public interest to which they report online child sexual abuse.
-They must also communicate any changes to this on a regular basis.
+According to Art 7. of the Regulation, providers are obliged to communicate to the Commission the names of organisations acting in the public interest to which they report online child sexual abuse.
+They are also obliged to communicate any changes on a regular basis.
+To communicate names of organisations to which you report, or ask for more information, please use the address: HOME-FIGHT-AGAINST-CSA@ec.europa.eu.

 Cooperation and funding